AdobeDocs/experience-platform.en/help/query-service/api/connection-parameters.md

 ## Sample API call

-The following section walk you through the API call you can make using the [!DNL Query Service] API.
+The following section walks you through the API call you can make using the [!DNL Query Service] API.
 The call includes the general API format, a sample request showing required headers, and a sample response.

 ### Request connection parameters